open2b/scriggo-site/get-started-2.md

 ## Execute a template in your application

-Scriggo, in templates, supports inheritance, macros, partials, imports and autoescaping but most of all it uses the Go language as the template scripting language.
+Scriggo, in templates, supports inheritance, macros, partials, imports and contextual autoescaping but most of all it uses the Go language as the template scripting language.

 Scriggo templates can be written with plain text, HTML, Markdown, CSS, JavaScript and JSON.